-From the 2014-15 collection period, additional information based on the Admitted subacute and non-acute hospital care (ASNHC) data set specification (DSS) (2014-15 and 2015-16) and the ASNHC NBEDS (2016-17 to 2021-22) has been provided to the AIHW as part of the annual submission of admitted patient care data for the NHMD.
+Additional information based on the ASNHC NBEDS (2018-19 to 2022-23) has been provided to the AIHW as part of the annual submission of admitted patient care data for the NHMD.

 The ASNHC NBEDS aims to collect information about care provided to subacute and non-acute admitted public and private patients in activity-based funded public hospitals.